 Install Zevenet CE cluster package

-Once the local database pository is updated please search the cluster package zevenet-ce-cluster as follows:
+Once the local database repository is updated please search the cluster package zevenet-ce-cluster as follows:

-Notice that Zevenet CE Cluster use VRRP and the syncronization time is mandatory for this protocol, so ensure your ntp service is properly configured and ntp servers are reachable from the Load Balancer.
+Notice that Zevenet CE Cluster use VRRP and the synchronization time is mandatory for this protocol, so ensure your NTP service is properly configured and NTP servers are reachable from the Load Balancer.